Ten Golf Hazards to Look Out For

 In recent days a video of a huge alligator going for a stroll on a Florida golf course has gone viral across the internet.
 If you haven’t yet seen it, here is video of the massive beast below :

 This isn’t the first time this same Gator has gone viral, it pretty much happens every time he ventures out onto the greens and someone captures a photo or video of him.
 Admittedly, he does seem to be getting bigger every year though.
 Here is a report from last year :

 If a dinosaur could just roam out onto the fairway in your backswing, it seems like Golf may be more dangerous than most people ever thought.
 If you ever lose your ball to a Gator, Chubbs Peterson from Happy Gilmore would urge you to just let it go.

-Seems amazing that such an item could stay around for so many decades.
-But if grenades are in play, here are some other hazards you might look out for during your next round:
+If massive gators are in play, here are some other hazards you might look out for during your next round on the golf course…

 3. TV Towers

 This obstacle is a little more unique.
 You’ll only encounter such a problem in your major tournaments, so amateurs probably don’t have to worry too much.
 But it’s always best to be prepared.
 If you come across such an obstacle, the proper shot is to bank it off the car, down the Subway banner, along the rails of the TV Tower, and out the pipe that’s aimed directly at the hole.
 I hope you’ve been practicing your Putt Putt.
 Remember, you have to play it as it lies, even if it’s on Frankenstein’s foot.